thestrukture/SpringMenu/README.md

 # Spring menu.

 JS plugins to interact with selected code.
+Spring menu plugins operate on the front end (via JS) and on the backend via Go code.

 ## How it works?
 Each plugin is a repository.
 Each repository has an `index.js`.
 The contents of this file will be appended to the footer of your web based IDE.